jarad/jarad.github.com/courses/next_courses.md

 - STAT 475/575 - Introduction to Multivariate Data Analysis (matrix algebra)
 - STAT 477/577 - Introduction to Categorical Data Analysis
 - STAT 484/584 - Computer Processing of Scientific Data
+- STAT 486/586 - Introduction to Statistical Computing
 - STAT 581 - Analysis of Gene Expression Data for the Biological Sciences

-You should look for courses that say "May not be used for graduate credit in the Statistics MS and PhD degree programs" as these courses are meant for non-statistics graduate students.
+In the course description, in the course catalog, you should look for courses that say
+"May not be used for graduate credit in the Statistics MS and PhD degree programs" as these courses are meant for non-statistics graduate students.
+If the description includes this phrase, then you will be taking the course with statistics graduate students.